jchergu/LS3/comparison/README.md

 # Comparisons for vector index
-This folder contains code to compare different implementations of the vector index.
+This folder contains code to compare different implementations of the vector index:
+- NumPy (brute-force)
+- FAISS

 You can add/edit queries in the `comparison/queries.txt` file.